Termite identification guide for Idaho homeowners

 Pro Tip

-• Lewiston-Clarkston area - Lowest elevation in Idaho, warmest winter temps
+• Lewiston-Clarkston area: lowest elevation in Idaho, warmest winter temps

-• Irrigated farmland - Consistent soil moisture
+• Irrigated farmland: consistent soil moisture year-round

 Termite vs Carpenter Ant: Key Differences